SherifBakr1/SherifBakr1/README.md

-- 👋 Hi, I’m @SherifBakr1
+- Hi, I’m @SherifBakr1
-- 👀 I’m interested in AI, ML, and robotics.
-- 🌱 I’m currently learning Machine Learning
-- I’m looking to collaborate on ML projects.
-- 📫 How to reach me: Linkedin account: Sherif Bakr
+- Robotics Researcher

 <!---
 SherifBakr1/SherifBakr1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.